Tweetsie Railroad toots its whistle yet again

 At least on this weekend, there was more than a passing interest in Diamond Lil’s Can-Can Revue, a colorful treat in itself, but made even more special with a visit by the Easter Bunny to lead all in “the bunny hop.”

-As Robbins went from feature to feature, seeing who was enjoying what features, she said, “This is really beautiful, sunny weather for an opening day.
+Robbins went from feature to feature, seeing who was enjoying what features and said, “This is really beautiful, sunny weather for an opening day.
 It started out a little cold, but that didn’t keep people away.
 Whether or not it is a record day for attendance, it is much better than last year.”

 (0) comments